Hormones and performance

 4. Free testosterone vs total: which matters more?

 Here's why this matters in practice: a man with total testosterone of 15 nmol/L and SHBG of 20 nmol/L has plenty of free testosterone available.
-The same total T with SHBG of 60 nmol/L means most of that testosterone is locked up and inactive — he could have genuine androgen deficiency symptoms despite a “normal” total T reading.
+Now take the same total T with SHBG of 60 nmol/L. Most of that testosterone is locked up and inactive.
+He could have genuine androgen deficiency symptoms despite a “normal” total T reading.

 5. The grey zone: 8–12 nmol/L explained